Anikó Kapros: Early life

 Her mother, Anikó Kéry, won a bronze medal in gymnastics at the Olympic Games in Munich 1972.
 When Kapros was two years old, she moved to the Bahamas where her parents worked as acrobats.
 She returned to Hungary at the age of nine.

 Professional career

-In the 2002 French Open, as a qualifier, she upset future four-time French Open champion Justine Henin-Hardenne in the first round, 4–6, 6–1, 6–0.
+In the 2002 French Open, as a qualifier, she upset future four-time French Open champion Justine Henin in the first round, 4–6, 6–1, 6–0.
 Kapros' senior career has been marred by recurring knee injuries.
 Her biggest success at a WTA tournament came in September 2003 when she reached the final of the Japan Open in Tokyo, where she lost to Maria Sharapova.

 Her highest ranking in singles was world No. 44.
 Kapros was part of the Hungarian Olympics team in Athens in the year of 2004.

-Retired in 2010 from professional tennis, she is now the head coach and club director at Patak Party Tenisz Club in Budapest.
+Retired in 2010 from professional tour, she is now the head coach and club director at Patak Party Tenisz Club in Budapest.
 Kapros is also the co-founder (partnering with Ágnes Szavay and Zsófia Gubacsi) of "Happy Tennis" - a company offering a special tennis program for schools and kindergartens in Hungary.